sunaku/md2man/README.markdown

 ### Document format

-md2man applies the following additional semantics to its [Markdown] input:

-  * There can be at most one top-level heading (H1).
-It is emitted as `.TH` in the [Roff] output, specifying the UNIX man page's header and footer.
+md2man extends [Markdown] syntax in the following ways, as provisioned in the `Md2Man::Document` module and defined in its derivative `Md2Man::Roff` module:

   * Paragraphs whose lines are all uniformly indented by two spaces are considered to be "indented paragraphs".
 They are unindented accordingly